This page will provide an overview of Access Controls, covering the following topics:

 If you are a requester or a data partner setting up access for a NBN Atlas user, please use/share the Request access to supplied resolution form to help collect the information above.

-When a data partner allows access for a NBN Atlas user to the supplied resolution, they will not be able to see the supplied resolution for records’ location on the NBN Atlas, currently.
-The NBN Atlas user will need to navigate to a search with the records and download the records, using the Simple Spreadsheet format to access the supplied resolution for the records’ location.
+When a data partner allows access for a NBN Atlas user to the supplied location information, they will not be able to see the supplied resolution for a record’s location on the NBN Atlas, currently.
+The NBN Atlas user will need to navigate to a search with the records and download the records, using the Simple Spreadsheet format to access the supplied location information.

 Field name Description